Police shoot woman who had fired shots into ceiling at Dallas Love Field Airport, authorities say - KVIA

 Police shoot woman who had fired shots into ceiling at Dallas Love Field Airport, authorities say

-The incident began at about 11 a.m. when a 37-year-old woman arrived to the airport and went inside near the ticket counters, Dallas Police Chief Eddie Garcia said.
-She went to the bathroom and then exited wearing a hoodie, pulled out a firearm and began shooting, apparently aiming at the ceiling, he said.
+The incident began at about 11 a.m. when a 37-year-old woman arrived at the airport and went inside near the ticket counters, Dallas Police Chief Eddie Garcia said.
+She went to the bathroom and then exited wearing a hoodie, pulled out a handgun and began shooting, apparently aiming at the ceiling, he said.

 An officer on scene shot her in a lower extremity and she was taken into custody and is in the hospital.
 No one else was injured, Garcia said.